 Prototype, jQuery, and most javascript libraries use the $ as the primary base object (or function).
 Most of them also have a way to relinquish the $ so that it can be used with another library that uses it.
 In that case you use jQuery instead of $.
 In fact, $ is just a shortcut for jQuery.

+External Functions

+Web API

+SetTimeout(callbackFunction, seconds) – will put the callbackFunction in the callbackQueue after {x} seconds.
+Note: this does not mean that the callbackFunction will actually run after {x} seconds – since it will have to wait until the stack is empty and it’s the 1st function in the callback queue before it’s picked up into the stack to run.

 Behind the Scenes

 JS code always run in a host environment.
 This can be: